KagenoMoheji/jQuery-DailyReportub/README.md

     <link rel="stylesheet" href="jquery.DailyReportub.min.css">
 </head>
 ```
-4. Set a tag with the ID `DailyReportub`.
+4. Set a tag with the ID `#DailyReportub`.
 You may be able to use any tag.
 5. In .js, you can set DailyReportub by setting some arguments like below.
+The options are described in the next chapter.
 ```
 $(function(){
     dailyReportub({